When Vaginas Attack!

 And it happens in a very

-The female alpaca will sit on the ground.
+reclined repose.
+The female opaque will sit on the ground.

 The male will get on top of her and sometimes she'll lay down on her side.

-have a nap, wait for him to finish his job.
+Wait for him to finish his job.
+And so

 this nondescript normal vagina

-the the sort of evolutionary arms race actually comes from the behavioral yeah that you can just walk away i'm done with this dribble So it is interesting.
+the sort of evolutionary arms race actually comes from the behavior

 You know, monogamous was the word that Darwin used to describe females.

-Also, you know, we haven't even touched on this, you know, homosexuality and homosexual behaviors in animals.
+You know, homosexuality and homosexual behaviors in animals.
+Very common.

-There's so much diversity within species, let alone amongst species.
+Where we're just, there's so much diversity within species, let alone amongst species.
+Yeah, yeah.

 And yeah.

-So when you look at all these rainbow vaginas, this is rainbow of vaginas, do you have a favorite?
+So when you look at all these rainbow vaginas, this just rainbow of vaginas, do you have a favorite?

-But I saw, yeah, the duck is one of my favorites as well, just because I love that story
+um but uh i i say yeah the duck is one of my favorites as well just because i love that story um

-of, you know, the secret weapon vagina and the female has the last laugh.
+of you know the secret weapon vagina and the female has the last laugh.
+Mm-hmm.

 I've had a lot of women come up.